Saving Money on Holiday Meals

 1. Consider Your Portions

-Consider your guest list to ensure that your portions match how many people will be eating.
+Consider your guest list to ensure that your portions match the number of people who will be eating.

-Limit waste by only buying and cooking what your guests will actually eat.
-If you want to have generous leftovers, simply figure them into the math as well.
+Limit waste by only buying and cooking what your guests will eat.
+If you want to have generous leftovers, figure them into the math as well.

 2. Remember the Leftovers

-Plan out your leftovers so you use them effectively, and nothing goes to waste.
+Plan out your leftovers to use them effectively and prevent waste.
 Package your leftovers in portions sized for meals and store them based on when you plan to serve them.

 Meat and many side dishes can be frozen, so consider how you will use your leftovers to promote frugality and prevent waste.